talon-one/talon_one.js/docs/ManagementApi.md

 Export coupons

 Download a CSV file containing the coupons that match the given properties.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The CSV file contains the following columns:  - &#x60;accountid&#x60;: The ID of your deployment. - &#x60;applicationid&#x60;: The ID of the Application this coupon is related to. - &#x60;attributes&#x60;: A json object describing _custom_ referral attribute names and their values. - &#x60;batchid&#x60;: The ID of the batch this coupon is part of. - &#x60;campaignid&#x60;: The ID of the campaign this coupon is related to. - &#x60;counter&#x60;: The number of times this coupon has been redeemed. - &#x60;created&#x60;: The creation date of the coupon code. - &#x60;deleted&#x60;: Whether the coupon code is deleted. - &#x60;deleted_changelogid&#x60;: The ID of the delete event in the logs. - &#x60;discount_counter&#x60;: The amount of discount given by this coupon. - &#x60;discount_limitval&#x60;: The maximum discount amount that can be given be this coupon. - &#x60;expirydate&#x60;: The end date in RFC3339 of the code redemption period. - &#x60;id&#x60;: The internal ID of the coupon code. - &#x60;importid&#x60;: The ID of the import job that created this coupon. - &#x60;is_reservation_mandatory&#x60;: Whether this coupon requires a reservation to be redeemed. - &#x60;limits&#x60;: The limits set on this coupon. - &#x60;limitval&#x60;: The maximum number of redemptions of this code. - &#x60;recipientintegrationid&#x60;: The integration ID of the customer considered as recipient of the coupon.
+The CSV file can contain the following columns:  - &#x60;accountid&#x60;: The ID of your deployment. - &#x60;applicationid&#x60;: The ID of the Application this coupon is related to. - &#x60;attributes&#x60;: A json object describing _custom_ referral attribute names and their values. - &#x60;batchid&#x60;: The ID of the batch this coupon is part of. - &#x60;campaignid&#x60;: The ID of the campaign this coupon is related to. - &#x60;counter&#x60;: The number of times this coupon has been redeemed. - &#x60;created&#x60;: The creation date of the coupon code. - &#x60;deleted&#x60;: Whether the coupon code is deleted. - &#x60;deleted_changelogid&#x60;: The ID of the delete event in the logs. - &#x60;discount_counter&#x60;: The amount of discount given by this coupon. - &#x60;discount_limitval&#x60;: The maximum discount amount that can be given be this coupon. - &#x60;expirydate&#x60;: The end date in RFC3339 of the code redemption period. - &#x60;id&#x60;: The internal ID of the coupon code. - &#x60;importid&#x60;: The ID of the import job that created this coupon. - &#x60;is_reservation_mandatory&#x60;: Whether this coupon requires a reservation to be redeemed. - &#x60;limits&#x60;: The limits set on this coupon. - &#x60;limitval&#x60;: The maximum number of redemptions of this code. - &#x60;recipientintegrationid&#x60;: The integration ID of the customer considered as recipient of the coupon.
 Only the customer with this integration ID can redeem the corresponding coupon code.
 Learn about [coupon reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code). - &#x60;referralid&#x60;: The ID of the referral code that triggered the creation of this coupon (create coupon effect). - &#x60;reservation&#x60;: Whether the coupon is reserved. - &#x60;reservation_counter&#x60;: How many times this coupon has been reserved. - &#x60;reservation_limitval&#x60;: The maximum of number of reservations this coupon can have. - &#x60;startdate&#x60;: The start date in RFC3339 of the code redemption period. - &#x60;value&#x60;: The coupon code.

 ### Example